Howdy, y’all! Welcome to my guide to Oklahoma City. It’s chock-full of my favorite places to hang, eat, sleep, and shop.

 Flashback Retropub – Over 50 arcade games from the ’80s and ’90s set to free play + beer.
 Enough said.

 The Jones Assembly– Located just behind my favorite hotel, I could spend every day in this place.
 The design of the space is super impressive, but that’s just the tip of the iceberg.
 Food, spirits, music…this place has it all.
 You definitely should order the Frosé or the PYT from the bar, and I love the Halibut with Yuzu Beurre Blanc sauce for dinner.
 Plus, check out their live shows!

 photo by choatehouse

-*The Drake – Top 3 brunch spot in the city.
+The Drake – Good brunch spot.
 Order the Crab Cake Benedict and the Elderblush Mimosa.
 Also great for dinner!